-- fs\file: The second field is used to describe the mount point for the file system.
-This is normally a directory where the file system must be mounted.
-Some file systems (such as the swap file system) don't work with a specific directory as their mount point.
-In the case of swap partitions, just swap is used as the mount point instead. - fs\vfstype: The third field is used to specify the file system type you can use.
-As seen above, many file systems are available for use on Linux.
+- fs_vfstype: The third field is used to specify the file system type you can use.
+As seen previously, many file systems are available for use on Linux.
 No specific kernel configuration is needed to use them, as most file systems can be activated as a kernel module that is loaded automatically when needed.
 Instead of the name of a file system, you can also use ignore in this field.
 This is useful to show a disk partition that is currently not in use.
 To determine the file system type automatically, use the option auto.
-This is what you want to use on removable media like CDs and diskettes.
-Don't use it however on fixed media like partitions and logical volumes because it may lead to a failure in mounting the file system when booting your server. - fs\mntops: The fourth field is used to specify the options that should be used when mounting the file system.
-Many options are available and of these, many are file-system specific.
+This is what you want to use on removable media like CD-ROMs and diskettes.
+Don't use it, however, on fixed media like partitions and logical volumes because it may lead to a failure in mounting the file system when booting your server. - fs_mntops: The fourth field is used to specify the options that should be used when mounting the file system.
+Many options are available and of these, many are file system-specific.
 For most file systems, the option default is used, which makes sure the file system is mounted automatically when the server boots and normal users are not allowed to disconnect the mount.
 Also, the options rw, suid, dev, exec, and async are used.
-The following list is some of the most used options: - async: Does not write to the file system synchronously but through the write cache mechanism.
-This ensures that file writes are performed in the most efficient way, but you risk losing data if contact with the file system is suddenly lost. - dev: Treats block and character devices on the file system as devices and not as regular files.
+The following list contains some of the most-used options: - async: Does not write to the file system synchronously, but through the write cache mechanism.
+This ensures that file writes are performed in the most efficient way, but you risk losing data if contact with the file system is suddenly lost. - dev: Treats block and character devices on the file system as devices, not as regular files.
 For security reasons, it's a good idea to avoid using this option on devices that can be mounted by ordinary users. - exec: Permits execution of binary files. - hotplug: Do not report errors for this device if it does not currently exist.
 This makes sense for hot-pluggable devices like USB media. - noatime: Do not update the access times on this file system every time a file is opened.
 This option makes your file system somewhat faster if many reads are performed on it. - noauto: The file system will not be mounted automatically when the system boots or if a user uses the mount -a command to mount everything in /etc/fstab automatically. - mode: Used to set a permission mode (see Chapter 5) for new files that are created on the file system. - remount: Remounts a file system that is already mounted.
 It only makes sense to use this option from the command line.

 - user: Allows a user to mount the file system.
-This option is normally used only for removable devices like diskettes and CD-ROMs. - sync: Makes sure the content of the file system is synchronized with the medium before the device is dismounted. - fs\freq: This field is for use of the dump command, which is a primitive way of making backups of your file system.
+This option is normally used only for removable devices like diskettes and CD-ROMs. - sync: Makes sure the content of the file system is synchronized with the medium before the device is dismounted. - fs_freq: This field is for use of the dump command, which is a way of making backups of your file system.
 The field determines which file systems need to be dumped when the dump command is called.
 If the value of this field is set to 0, it will not be dumped; if set to 1, it will be dumped when dump is invoked.
-Make sure that the value is set to 0 on all file systems that contain important data that should always be included when making backups. - fs\passno: This last field in fstab determines how a file system needs to be checked with the fsck command.
-At boot time, the boot loader will always check if a file system has to be checked with fsck or not.
-If this is the case, the root file system must always be checked first and therefore has the value 1.
-Other file systems should have the number 2.
-If the file systems have the same fsck number, they will be checked sequentially.
-If the files are on different drives, they can be checked in parallel.
-If the value is set to 0, no automatic check will occur.
+Make sure that the value is set to 0 on all file systems that contain important data that should always be included when making backups with dump.